hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp-v2/02-terraform-cloud-setup/assignment.md

 ===
 - Click on [THIS](https://app.terraform.io/app/organizations/new?trial=workshop2023) link to create a Terraform Cloud Organization for this workshop.

-- Use the <m>Create organization & start 14 day trial</m> button to enable "Team and Governance" features in your organization.
+- Use the <m>Create organization & start 14 day trial</m> button to enable "Plus Tier" features in your organization.
 Please see the image below.

 ![Create New Org](../assets/create_new_org.png)

-- If you have an existing account and already used a trial, please create a different organization and unlock the 14-day "Team and Governance" plan features.
+- If you have an existing account and already used a trial, please create a different organization and unlock the 14-day "Plus Tier" plan features.

 3- Terraform Cloud Token
 ===